Evil Eye Bracelet: Meaning and Origins

 Wikimedia Commons

 Evil eye amulets come in a variety of colors.
-The most popular color is deep blue, which symbolizes calm and relaxation, fate and karma protection, and a smooth flow of communication.
-We’ve listed the other evil eye colors below along with what they represent:
+The most popular color is deep blue, which symbolizes calm and relaxation, fate and karma protection, and the smooth flow of communication.
+However, it’s also common for people to wear multiple evil eye bracelets and other pieces at a time, as different colors can symbolize various protective qualities.
+Here is a list of the other evil eye colors, along with what they represent:

 Orange Evil Eye – protection and happiness, motivation and commitment, playfulness and creativity